tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 4. **Click** “▶️” to run the notebook.

-5. **When the Notebook Disconnects** – for example due to its [12-hour](https://research.google.com/colaboratory/faq.html#idle-timeouts) usage limit, a bad internet connection, Google requiring your GPU type, etc. – repeat step 4 again to continue where you left off.
+5. **When the Notebook Disconnects** – for example due to its [12-hour](https://research.google.com/colaboratory/faq.html#idle-timeouts) usage limit, idle timeouts, Google requiring your GPU type, etc. – repeat step 4 again to continue where you left off.
 Use our [Colab Autorun and Connect](https://github.com/tdulcet/Colab-Autorun-and-Connect) Firefox and Chrome add-on/extension to automate this step.

 Google may offer you up to two GPU runtimes to disperse among your notebooks.
 In this case, you may create another GPU notebook by re-running the steps with a different `computer_number` value.
 For example, choose `2` if you are already running a GPU notebook with the `Default (1)` number.